layer5io/istio-service-mesh-workshop/lab-2/README.md

   16686:16686 &
 ```

+Port-forwarding runs in the foreground.
+We have appeneded `&` to the end of the above 2 commands to run them in the background.
+If you donot want this behavior, please remove the `&` from the end.

 ### Accessing Exposed Services

 In `PWK`, once a port is exposed it will appear on top of the page as shown below as clickable hyperlinks: